 Watch Wrestling at Tulsi Akhada

-Witnessing a tradition that is more than 5000 years old is not something you get to see everywhere in this world.
-Every morning at 6 AM at Tulsi Akhada about 20 wrestlers of different age groups practice the ancient art of Kushti.
+Witnessing a tradition that is more than 500 years old is not something you get to see everywhere in this world.
+Every morning at 6 AM at Tulsi Akhada about 20 wrestlers of different age groups practise the art of Kushti.

 Visit Lolark Kund

 Just next to the Tulsi Akhada lies an ancient water stepwell Lolark Kund.
-The 50 feet deep stepwell is one of the oldest sites in Varanasi and according to folklore, it is believed to contain the sperm of the Sun.
+The 50 feet deep stepwell is one of the oldest sites in Varanasi and according to folklore, it is believed to be blessed by the Sun.

 Boat Ride from Tulsi Ghat to Dashaswamedh Ghat